Listen to our Safeguarding Matters podcasts

 Episode 17: Children, Young People and Families During Covid-19 Lockdown

-Nicola Dean talks to ACT Safeguarding Young People lead Sarah Goff about how children and young people with learning disabilities, and their families, have managed during lockdown.
+Nicola Dean talks to Ann Craft Trust Safeguarding Young People lead Sarah Goff about how children and young people with learning disabilities, and their families, have managed during lockdown.

 -